FlyingCow31/projectshadow/README.md

 - [ ]  Score
 - [ ] A GUI with Health, Mana and inventory
 - [ ] A Debug mode which enables all sorts of debug text + a debug file to write what each line means
+- [ ] A way for the character to hit ennemies

+## Fix TODO
+- [ ] Fix Jump not jumping in the middle of the map.

 ## 👍 Feedback